floweredscarf/su25/labs/lab16/index.md

 This is what `drawFrame` does for us.
 We know we need to display strings on the screen and they should be noticeable.
 It clears the canvas, sets the font to be large and bold, draws the input string so that it is centered on the canvas, and then shows the canvas on the screen.
 It also displays some other information like the round number, and whether the player should currently be typing in an answer or watching for the next round.
 In your `startGame()` method you'll write in more of the logic to make this actually work.
 Try running the `main` method of MemoryGame right now, and you'll see what this all looks like so far.

-**Discuss with your partner how the methods you see here can apply to your BYOW project.
+**Discuss with a partner how the methods you see here can apply to your BYOW project.
 What does each line do?
 Do you think you could use these yourself?**

 This would be a good time to look at the [StdDraw](https://introcs.cs.princeton.edu/java/stdlib/javadoc/StdDraw.html) API and figure out exactly how it works.
 Some useful methods to look at include: